José María Hinojosa Lasarte: Between Carlism and Agrarism

 From early 1934, there is no more information on Hinojosa's Carlist engagements.
 Instead, most sources point to his relations with Partido Agrario Español and its syndicates.
 He kept writing to La Unión Mercantil on average 3 times a month, kept co-administering family estates, and commenced the career of a lawyer.
 Some sources claim he defended Campillos peasants charged with assault and robbery yet the press noted that he called Guardia Civil against those who occupied his estates, an intervention which resulted in bloody confrontation.
 In late 1934 the Agrarian minister José María Cid appointed Hinojosa delegado del gobierno en los Servicios Hidráulicos del Sur de España; quoting new political circumstances, he resigned in April 1935, once the Agrarians withdrew from the government.
 At that time he was already the provincial jefe of Partido Agrario and as its candidate unsuccessfully stood in the 1936 elections.

-Following triumph of Frente Popular Hinojosa was hectically involved in agrarian syndicates, demanding re-introduction of public order and a revision of rural labor contracts.
+Following triumph of Frente Popular Hinojosa was hectically involved in agrarian syndicates, demanding re-introduction of public order and revision of rural labor contracts.
 In May – still active as a lawyer - he was detained following disturbances in Campillos.
 During the July 18 coup in Málaga he might have been involved in assisting the military and together with his father and brother went into hiding the following day.
 They considered an escape to Gibraltar, but before taking action the three were captured on July 24.
 They spent the next month in provincial prison; on August 22 the workers’ militia stormed the building, dragged 43 prisoners out, shot them at the local cemetery and buried the bodies in the mass grave.
 Hinojosa's corpse has never been positively identified.
 Following the Nationalist conquest of Málaga the remnants were exhumed and Salvador Hinojosa was recognized thanks to a handkerchief in his pocket; it was assumed that two mostly decomposed corpses of young males next to his body were these of Francisco and José María.